Mike Cassidy (entrepreneur) explained

 Career

-Most recently, Cassidy co-founded and served as CEO of Apollo Fusion, an electric in-space satellite propulsion company.
-The company was acquired by Astra (NASDAQ:ASTR) on June 7, 2021 for $145 million.[11]
+In April 2017, it was reported he was working on a clean energy startup, Apollo Fusion, using a hybrid reactor technology based on fusion power.[11]
+Cassidy co-founded and served as CEO of Apollo Fusion before the company was acquired by Astra (NASDAQ:ASTR) on June 7, 2021 for $145 million.[12]

 Cassidy is perhaps best known for promoting "speed as the primary business strategy."
 He has given numerous talks on the subject, and his Slideshare presentation has received over 75,900 views.[13]